vinay-codess/policy/TERMS.md

-# NutriWise Terms & Conditions
+# NutriSense Ai Terms & Conditions

 ## Acceptance
 - By downloading or using NutriSense Ai, you agree to these Terms.